Shannon Ridge Homeowners Association

 No inoperative or unsightly vehicles shall be stored or kept on any lot, and no automobile or other vehicle shall be kept on any lot for the purpose of repairs except in an enclosed garage or in facilities protected from the view of the public and other residents.
 [All vehicles visible from the road or adjacent lots must be fully assembled, fully operative, of neat appearance, and currently registered with current license plates and registration sticker.
 All vehicles awaiting or undergoing repair, maintenance, or restoration and all tools, equipment, supplies, tires, rims, and other parts must be kept inside a fully-enclosed garage or in facilities (such as a fully-enclosed shop or machine shed) with the door shut to completely shield them from view.]

 No automobile, truck, trailer or other vehicle shall be abandoned on this property, nor shall there be any dumping or placing of unsightly objects of any kind on the property.

 No lot or any part of a lot shall be used as a street, access road, or

 Section 1.
 Animals.
 Provided that such use does not create any condition conflicting with the residential nature of the subdivision, the following animals may be raised or kept on the property:

 1. Household pets, such as cats, dogs and birds.
-[The operative phrase here is “household pets,” meaning pets that are commonly kept in the house such as cats, dogs, gerbils, hamsters, guinea pigs, parakeets, parrots, and finches.
+[The operative phrase here is “household pets,” meaning pets that are commonly kept in the house such as cats, dogs, gerbils, guinea pigs, hamsters, parakeets, parrots, and finches.
 Animals not commonly kept in the house such as barnyard animals are not household pets regardless of the size of the animal or whether the owner considers them to be a pet.]

 2. Livestock raised as a supervised [4-H or FFA] school project, for so long as used for a school project.
 [You must provide documentation from the 4-H or FFA official to Shannon Ridge HOA before placing the livestock on your lot.]